Optimal Scaling of MCMC Beyond Metropolis: Class of acceptance functions

-Conditions~\eqref{eq:gfunc} and \eqref{eq:detailed_bal} are standard and easy to verify, with \eqref{eq:gfunc} ensuring intractable constants in $\pi$ cancel away and \eqref{eq:detailed_bal} ensuring $\bs{\pi}$-reversibility.
-Property~\eqref{eq:g_lipschitz} is not required for $\alpha$ to be a valid acceptance function, however, we need it for our optimal scaling results and holds true for all common acceptance probabilities.
+Properties~\eqref{eq:gfunc} and \eqref{eq:detailed_bal} are standard and easy to verify, with \eqref{eq:gfunc} ensuring intractable constants in $\pi$ cancel away and \eqref{eq:detailed_bal} ensuring $\bs{\pi}$-reversibility.
+Property~\eqref{eq:g_lipschitz} is not required for $\alpha$ to be a valid acceptance function, however, we need it for our optimal scaling results (to establish Lemma \ref{lemm:uni2}) and holds true for all common acceptance probabilities.
 Moreover, each $\alpha \in \mathcal{A}$ can be identified by the corresponding $g_{\alpha}$ and we will use $\alpha$ and $g_{\alpha}$ interchangeably.

 If $g_{\text{MH}}$ denotes the balancing function for MH acceptance function $(\alpha_{\text{MH}})$, then,